What is the thyroid, and why does it matter?

 How often should I have my thyroid tested?

 If you have no symptoms and no family history, once every 5 years is reasonable.
 If you’re on thyroid medication, annual testing is standard.
-If you’re experiencing ongoing symptoms despite treatment, 6–8 weeks after any dose change, then repeat testing helps find your optimal dose.
+If you’re experiencing ongoing symptoms despite treatment, repeat testing 6–8 weeks after any dose change helps find your optimal dose.

 Related tests